-When you have been diagnosed with an orthopedic condition and you know that your best option to recover your health and/or mobility is a surgery, you surely wait for this day with anxiety.
-You cannot wait for it to be over but also, you want to make sure that the outcome is optimal.
+When you have been diagnosed with an orthopedic condition and you know that your best option to recover your health and/or mobility is surgery, you surely wait for this day with anxiety.
+You cannot wait for it to be over, but also, you want to make sure that the outcome is optimal.

 Here are some tips for you: